Global Optimization of the Mean First Passage Time for Narrow Capture Problems in Elliptic Domains: Introduction

-The above generic formulation affords a variety of physical interpretations, ranging from biological to electrostatic (see, e.g., Ref.~\cite{red2001, holcman2014narrow} for an overview of applications).
+The above generic problem \eqref{eq:defPDE} affords a variety of physical interpretations, ranging from biological to electrostatic (see, e.g., Refs.~\cite{red2001, holcman2014narrow} for an overview of applications).
 In this work, it will be strictly considered in terms of a particle undergoing Brownian motion \cite{saffman1975brownian}.
-In this case, the problem regards the stopping time \cite{red2001, ralf2014first} of a Brownian particle, confined to a domain with a reflective boundary which contains a number of absorbing ``traps".
-When the path of the particle intersects the boundary of one of these traps, the particle is captured, meaning that the process of Brownian motion is stopped.
-This stopping time may be interpreted as the time required for the particle to leave the confining domain, thus it is often referred to as the first passage time \cite{bressloff2008diffusion, bressloff2013stochastic, holcman2004escape}.
-As Brownian motion is an inherently random process, there is no single first passage time which accurately characterizes the process; instead, the mean first passage time (MFPT), representing the average time taken for a particle to encounter a trap based on its first observed position, is used.
+In this case, the problem regards the stopping time \cite{red2001, ralf2014first} of a Brownian particle.
+When the path of the particle intersects the boundary of one of the traps, the particle is captured.
+This capture time may be interpreted as the time required for the particle to leave the confining domain, thus it is often referred to as the first passage time \cite{bressloff2008diffusion, bressloff2013stochastic, holcman2004escape}.
+As Brownian motion is an inherently random process, the mean first passage time (MFPT) is considered.
 Interpreting the problem \eqref{eq:defPDE} accordingly, $u$ is the MFPT; $D$ is the diffusion coefficient, representing the mobility of the Brownian particle; $\Omega_{\veps_j}$ is the portion of the domain occupied by the $j_{th}$ trap.